Are you interested in starting a postnatal yoga routine?

 Lying Hamstring Stretch

 The last pose will stretch your hamstring muscles.
-I recommend that you get a yoga strap which can be bought on Amazon, to improve the range of motion you can achieve with this stretch.
+I recommend that you get a yoga strap (which you can get cheaply on Amazon) to improve the range of motion you can achieve with this stretch.

 One benefit of the strap is that you can keep your back flat on the ground.
 That way you can concentrate on just stretching your hamstring.